bcgov/data-publication/pages/metadata_providers_guide.md

 ### Editing the properties of an existing resource
-There are two ways to edit a resource, one is to click on the **Resources** tab, but the follow is the simplest method:
+There are two ways to edit a resource, one is to click the **Resources** tab, but the follow is the simplest method:

 On the main record page beside each Resource is an **Explore** button,

 1. Click the **Explore** drop down button
-1. Click the *Edit** option to edit the resource.
+1. Click the **Edit** option to edit the resource.
-1. Make edits that follow the recommendations outlined in the (creating a record section)(#HOW-TO-CREATE-A-NEW-METADATA-RECORD).
+1. Make edits that follow the recommendations outlined in the (creating a record section)(pages.metadata_providers_guide.md#HOW-TO-CREATE-A-NEW-METADATA-RECORD).
 1. Click the **Update Resource** button to save your changes.

-1. Click the **Manage** button to edit the resource.
-1. Make edits that follow the recommendations outlined in the (creating a record section)(#HOW-TO-CREATE-A-NEW-METADATA-RECORD).
-1. Click the **Update Resource** button to save your changes.

 ### Replacing an existing resource
 In the edit mode on a resource as outlined in [editing the properties section above](#Editing-the-properties-of-an-existingresource):
-1. Click on the **Remove** button at the end of the **File** URL.
+1. Click the **Remove** button at the end of the **File** URL.
 1. Re-upload or provide a new link to your data.
 1. Make any other edits needed to reflect the updated/new resource.
 1. Click **Update Resource** to save your changes.